p0m0h3/vimconfig/README.md

 ## Included Plugins:

-* fugitive (git)
-* lightline
+ * ale
  * nerdtree
+ * nerdtree-git-plugin
-* snippets
+ * rust.vim
  * syntastic
  * vim-go
+ * vim-rails
+ * vim-ruby

 ## Included Colorschemes:

-* iceberg
+* iceberg (default)
 * solarized
-* sonokai (default)
+* sonokai

 ## Notes

-1. This configuration uses the VIM 8 built-in plugin manager. it does **not** work with any older version.
+1. This configuration uses the VIM 8 built-in plugin manager.
+It does **not** work with any older version.
-2. It uses hard tabs by default. but changes according to PEP8 indent style for Python and `go fmt` for Go.
-This behaviour can be changed in `vimrc`.
+2. Hard tabs are used by default.
+But changes according to several supported lanuages.
+   For example PEP8 indent style is used for Python files,`go fmt` for Go etc.
-3. Color scheme and other changes can be made in the `vimrc` file.
-4. Plugins are not added as submodules and should be updated manually, if desired.
+3. Plugins are added as git submodules.

 ## License